MikeMitterer/dart-changelog/README.md

     pub publish
 ```
 -c - Writes CHANGELOG.md<br>
--y - Sets the version in your pubspec.yaml
+-y - Sets the version in your pubspec.yaml<br>
+-t - pushes all tags to your repo

 "feature" is a commit keyword.
 All the other keywords are [here][keywords]